Pkingdom-dev/alx-system_engineering-devops/README.md

-# Welcome To Shell Scripting!
+# Welcome To System Engineering Devops!

- In this project I will be testing my knowledge in:
+## In this project 1 I will be testing my knowledge in:
 * Shell
 * Shell Navigations
 * Shell Scripting